 “Workforce Development” is a strategy focused on increasing an individual’s self-sufficiency by assisting them as they prepare to enter the workforce, find and apply for jobs, and gain employment.
 The ultimate goal is reaching success in the workplace and establishing a long-lasting career.

-We aren’t here to help people find just “any job.”
 Our program is set up to help each individual identify their own skills, talents, and barriers to employment.
-That will allow them to “know themselves” and what kind of jobs they could potentially excel in and enjoy.
+That will allow them to understand what kind of jobs they could potentially excel in and enjoy.

 You must be aware of the jobs available to you to get the most out of your job search.
 Our Workforce Development Specialists guide clients while they explore the job market in relation to their personal characteristics and skills they have discovered.